Top Quality Tumbling Media Manufacturer from China

 Optional Design & Setting

-LC-13 is a vibratory deburring compound that used with ceramic media or plastic media deburring ferrous, non-ferrous parts.
+LC-13 is a vibratory deburring compounds that used with ceramic media or plastic media deburring ferrous, non-ferrous parts.

 MC-8 is a rust-inhibiting chemical that prevents iron parts from corrosion after soaking in the solvent.